-The proposed analysis of the Austrian gas grid is not only a detailed regional case study but also provides relevant insights for other countries with the expectation of a high potential for domestic renewable gas generation in the future, such as Germany, Italy, and France (see in [8]).
-The relevance of this case study must also be considered from a European perspective.
-The Austrian gas grid has historically been an important hub for the transmission and distribution of imported natural gas through Europe and provides ample storage capacities (see in [9]).
-Therefore, changes in the Austrian gas grid might also impact the gas grid of neighboring countries and vice versa.
+The proposed analysis of the Austrian gas grid, the relevance of which must also be seen from a European perspective, is not only a detailed regional case study but also provides relevant insights for other countries with the expectation of a high potential for domestic renewable gas generation in the future, such as Germany, Italy, and France (see in [8]).
+While changes in the Austrian gas grid might also impact the gas grid of neighboring countries and vice versa, the Austrian gas grid has historically been an important hub for the transmission and distribution of imported natural gas through Europe and provides ample storage capacities (see in [9]).

 A mixed-integer linear optimization approach is proposed to answer the three research questions.
 The applied model considers the existing natural gas grid (transmission, high-pressure, and mid-pressure pipelines) as a starting point and decides whether or not the gas grid supplies the gas demand and collects renewable gas generation.
 Alternatively, unmet demand and uninjected generation are considered to be met by the alternative transport option of trucking.
 The model considers the existing pipelines' age and the necessary replacement investments if they reach their technical lifetime and the option of early decommissioning in case of no or insufficient use of pipelines to reduce grid operating costs.
-The four different scenarios studied ("Electrification", "Green Gases", "Decentralized Green Gases", and "Green Methane") ensure the robustness of the analysis while covering a wide range of possible future gas volume developments in demand, imports, exports, and generation of gas.
-They are based on scenarios developed for a decarbonized Austrian energy system 2040 by the Environment Agency Austria [10] and Austrian Energy Agency [11].
+Based on scenarios developed for a decarbonized Austrian energy system 2040 by the Environment Agency Austria [10] and Austrian Energy Agency [11], the four different scenarios studied ("Electrification," "Green Gases," "Decentralized Green Gases," and "Green Methane") ensure the robustness of the analysis while covering a wide range of possible future gas volume developments in demand, imports, exports, and generation of gas.
 Therefore, the scenarios and work must be understood from a "what-if" perspective.
-The scenarios determine the shares of the Austrian energy system's renewable/natural gas, hydrogen, power, and other energy carriers.
-Based on that, the need for pipelines to transport and balance gas demand and generation is analyzed.
-No blending is considered, which is in line with the decarbonization strategy of the Austrian government.
-The reasonableness of blending is though discussed in future work.
+Based on the scenarios determining the shares of the Austrian energy system's renewable/natural gas, hydrogen, power, and other energy carriers the need for pipelines to transport and balance gas demand and generation is analyzed .
+Although no blending is considered, which is in line with the decarbonization strategy of the Austrian government, the reasonableness of blending is discussed in future work.
 Explicitly, no integrated energy system modeling across energy sectors/carriers or analysis of how fossil fuel-based energy services are decarbonized in detail is conducted.

-Regarding the third research question, some clarifications should be made so the reader can understand the context of grid costs, pricing and tariffs.
-Essentially, the third research question asks how the gas grid tariff for end customers will develop under the assumption of a decarbonized gas sector and gas network.
-Generally, gas grids and their tariff design are regulated with corresponding regulation periods (in the range of 5 years).
-The setting of tariffs by the regulatory authority for a period is a complex process in which many different influencing factors are considered (see for example [12] and [13]).
+Regarding the third research question, some clarifications should be made so the reader can understand the context of grid costs, pricing, and tariffs.
+Essentially, the third research question asks how the gas grid tariff for end customers will develop under the assumption of a decarbonized gas sector and gas network, as, generally, gas grids and their tariff design, which is set by the regulatory authority for a period and is a complex process in which many different influencing factors are considered (see for example [12] and [13]), are regulated with corresponding regulation periods (in the range of 5 years).
 The running costs of the grid are, among others, a key influencing factor.
-Against this background and given the cost-minimizing model approach, this paper takes a simplified approach to determining tariffs and simplifies the assumption that the end customer tariff is based solely on the running (average) gas grid costs.
-A detailed study of the costs, prices, and tariffs of gas grids, and in particular, how these are interrelated, is undoubtedly relevant but beyond the scope of this paper.
-In large parts of the manuscript, The admittedly simplistic approach of moving from average grid costs to end customer's tariffs prompts us to continue referring to average grid costs.
+While a detailed study of the costs, prices, and tariffs of gas grids, and in particular, how these are interrelated, is undoubtedly relevant, it is beyond the scope of this paper, where. against this background and given the cost-minimizing model approach, this paper takes a simplified approach to determining tariffs and simplifies the assumption that the end customer tariff is based solely on the running (average) gas grid costs.
+Saying this, the admittedly simplistic approach of moving from average grid costs to end customer's tariffs prompts us to continue referring to average grid costs.